mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 ## Instance types

-For each [node pool][node_pools], the user can customize the instance type for instances in that node pool (i.e., `type` field).
+For each [node pool][node_pools], you can customize the instance type for instances in that node pool (i.e., `type` field).
 All instances in a single node pool must have the same instance type.

 All the available instance types can be found [here][aws_instance_types].

 ## Instance volumes

-For each [node pool][node_pools], the user can customize the instance volumes attached to the instances in that node pool.
+For each [node pool][node_pools], you can customize the instance volumes attached to the instances in that node pool.
 There are two types of instance volumes:

-* Root volume: this is the root disk for providing [ephemeral storage][ephemeral_storage] for the Kubernetes node (except container images if imagefs volume is enabled).
+* Root volume: this is the root disk for providing [ephemeral storage][ephemeral_storage] for the Kubernetes node (except container images if `imagefs` volume is enabled).
-* Imagefs volume: this is the dedicated disk for providing storage for container image layers.
+* `imagefs` volume: this is the dedicated disk for providing storage for container image layers.

-Imagefs volume is optional.
+`imagefs` volume is optional.
 If disabled, the root volume will be used to storage container image layers.

 Users can customize the sizes (in GB) and [types][ebs_volume_types] (use API Name) of those volumes.